Fabrizio-Caruso/CROSS-LIB/README.md

 For this you currently need to look inside the Makefile to have the exact target name to use with the "make" command.

 Examples:
-- "make c64" builds a Commodore 64 target
+- "make c64" builds a Commodore 64 binary
 - "make gcc_buffered" builds a GCC buffered and turn-based version for the host console
 - "make ti83" builds a binary for the Texas Instrument TI 83 scientific calculator
 - "make pc8086" builds a binary for the PC 8086/8088 (a floppy disk image to be run on a Intel 8086/8088 PC)